 Vaginitis - atrophic; Vaginitis due to reduced estrogen; Atrophic vaginitis

 Lobo RA.
-Menopause: endocrinology, consequences of estrogen deficiency, effects of hormone replacement therapy, treatment regimens.
-In: Katz VL, Lentz GM, Lobo RA, Gershenson DM, eds.
+Menopasue and care of the mature woman.
+In: Lentz GM, Lobo RA, Gershenson DM, Katz VL, eds.
 Comprehensive Gynecology.
-5th ed.
-Philadelphia, Pa: Mosby Elsevier; 2007:chap 42.
+6th ed.
+Philadelphia, Pa: Mosby Elsevier; 2012:chap 14.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.